sinon/sinon.github.io/content/project-based-learning.md

 Upon finishing up PNGme the author gives some suggestions of other projects based learning resources, one of which was [Programming Projects for Advanced Beginners][3] a blog series by Robert Heaton which consist of prompts for small self-contained projects and some guidance on how you might approach and structure solving them.

-These led nicely into experimenting with [`ratatui`][12] a library designed to help you to build Text User Interfaces (TUIs) resulting in:
+These led nicely into experimenting with [ratatui][12] a library designed to help you to build Text User Interfaces (TUIs) resulting in:

-- [`gridlife`][13]: A library and TUI CLI for simulating Conways Game of Life automatons.
-Which in some "the interest is smaller than you think", one of the maintainers of `ratatui` (Orhun Parmaksız) filed an issue on my repo, asking for some changes so they could use it in a website they were building.
-The reason I used `ratatui` in the first place was because of watching [a talk Orhun gave at EuroRust][14].
-This also gave me the nudge I needed to publish the library to `crates.io`.
+- [gridlife][13]: A library and TUI CLI for simulating Conways Game of Life automatons.
+Which in some "the interest is smaller than you think", one of the maintainers of ratatui (Orhun Parmaksız) filed an issue on my repo, asking for some changes so they could use it in a website they were building.
+The reason I used ratatui in the first place was because of watching [a talk Orhun gave at EuroRust][14].
+This also gave me the nudge I needed to publish the library to [crates.io](https://crates.io).
 - A functionality unfinished [snake][15] game.

 ### CodeCrafters